 The allocation of income to the household, natal and marital, differs before and after marriage.
-Unpaid care continues to burden women in natal or marital households, but the income is leveraged differently by women to continue her paid work, sometimes just to sustain working.
-This reflects the level of internalization of norms around women's primary duty towards their household.
-Their choice of paid work must be balanced by contributing to domestic chores as well as other means possible.
-"I think typically I am running the kitchen because the minute you get married the responsibility of food and running the kitchen is there including ensuring that your house is clean, those things are primarily there" -

-Interview with a corporate manager in manufacturing sector
+Unpaid care continues to burden women in natal or marital households, but the income is leveraged differently by women to continue their paid work, sometimes just to sustain working.
+This reflects the level of internalization of norms around women's primary duty toward their household.
+Their choice to engage in paid work must be balanced by a contribution to domestic chores as well as other responsibilities.
+"I think, typically, I run the kitchen, because the minute you get married the responsibility of food and running the kitchen is there, including ensuring that your house is clean... those things are primarily there" - Interview with a corporate manager in the manufacturing sector